Special Vision Assessments: Binocular Vision

-A brain injury requires a specialized vision assessment to determine if resulting symptoms of double vision, disruption in eye movements, focusing issues, and serious eye-health complications are a concern.
+Brain injuries require special vision assessments to determine if the resulting symptoms of double vision, disruption in eye movements, focusing issues, and serious eye-health complications are a concern.
 We provide assessments and treatment tools via prism therapy to help you manage and/or eliminate such visual disruptions.

 Special Vision Assessments: Computer Vision Syndrome

 Twenty-first century lifestyles demand more from our vision than ever before.
 Children and adults in our society constantly use their near vision at both work and home.
 C.V.S.
 (Computer Vision Syndrome) is one of the fastest-growing health concerns in the workplace today.